soudhers/AngularGames/README.md

 # AngularGames
-GamesImplemented in Angular (1.x to 6)
+Games implemented in Angular (1.x to 6)